joestr/Uwmc.Ps/README.md

-# eupl-template
+# Uwmc.Ps

-A repository template with EUPL-1.2 license
+A PowerShell module to interact with services provided by UWMC (Unlimitedworld).